liborty/medians/README.md

 pub fn medianu8( s:&[u8] ) -> Result<f64, Me> { ... }
 ```

-More complex types require general comparison search.
+More complex data types require general comparison search.
 Median can be found naively by sorting the list of data and then picking its midpoint.
-The best comparison sort algorithm(s) have complexity `O(n*log(n))`.
+The best comparison sort algorithms have complexity `O(n*log(n))`.
 However, faster median algorithms, with complexity `O(n)` are possible.
 They are based on the observation that data need to be sorted, only partitioned and counted off.
-Therefore, the sort method can not compete.
-It has been deleted as of version 2.0.0.
+Therefore, the naive sort method can not compete and has been deleted as of version 2.0.0.

 Currently considered to be the 'state of the art' comparison algorithm is Floyd-Rivest (1975): Median of Medians.
 This divides the data into groups of five items, finds a median of each group by sort and then recursively finds medians of five of these medians, and so on, until only one is left.
 This is then used as a pivot for the partitioning of the original data.
-Such pivot is guaranteed to produce 'pretty good' partitioning, though not necessarily perfect, so iteration is still necessary.
+Such pivot will produce reasonably good partitioning, though not necessarily perfect.
+Therefore, iteration is still necessary.

-To find the best pivot is not the main overall objective.
+However, finding the best pivot is not the main objective.
 Rather, it is to eliminate (count off) eccentric data items as fast as possible.
-Therefore, the expense of choosing the pivot must be considered.
-It is possible to allow less optimal pivots, as we do here and yet, on average, to find the median faster.
+Therefore, the expense of choosing the pivot must be carefully considered.
+It is possible to use less optimal pivot, and yet to find the median faster (on average).

 Let our average ratio of items remaining after one partitioning be `rs` and the Floyd-Rivest's be `rf`.
 Typically, `1/2 <= rf <= rs < 1`, i.e. `rf` is more optimal, being nearer to the perfect partitioning ratio of `1/2`.
 However, suppose that we can perform two partitions in the time it takes Floyd-Rivest to do one (because of their expensive pivot selection process).
 Then it is enough for better performance that `rs^2 < rf`, which is perfectly possible and seems to be born out in practice.
 For example, `rf=0.65` (nearly optimal), `rs=0.8` (deeply suboptimal), yet `rs^2 < rf`.

-On large datasets it pays to select the pivot more carefully.
-Here we depart from Floyd-Rivest and their recursive sorting of ad-hoc groups of five items.
-Instead, we recursively find the actual median of a subsample of data (currently 1/20).
+Nonetheless, especially on large datasets, one should devote certain limited fraction of the overall computational effort to pivot selection.

 ### Summary of he main features of our median algorithm

 * Linear complexity.
 * Fast (in-place) iterative partitioning into three subranges (lesser,equal,greater), minimising data movements and memory management.
 * Simple pivot selection on small datasets.
 We define the `middling` value of a sample of four as one of the middle pair of ordered items.
 This is found in only three comparisons.
 A `middling` pivot is enough to guarantee convergence of iterative search for the median.
 Really poor pivots occur only rarely.
-* Recursive deployment on subsamples of large datasets for more accurate pivots.

 ## Trait Medianf64